Sarah Kane: Blasted

 Kane's first play was Blasted.
 Kane wrote the first two scenes while a student in Birmingham, where they were given a public performance.
 The agent Mel Kenyon was in the audience and subsequently represented Kane, suggesting she should show her work to the Royal Court Theatre in London.
 The completed play, directed by James Macdonald, opened at the Royal Court Theatre Upstairs in 1995.
 The action is set in a room of a luxurious hotel in Leeds where Ian, a racist and foul-mouthed middle-aged journalist, tries to seduce Cate, an innocent, simple-minded young woman.
 From its opening in a naturalistic—though troubling—world, the play takes on different, nightmarish dimensions when a soldier, armed with a sniper's rifle, appears in the room.
 The narrative ultimately breaks into a series of increasingly disturbing short scenes.
 Its scenes of anal rape, cannibalism, and other forms of brutality, created one of the biggest theatre scandals in London since Edward Bond's Saved in 1965.
 Kane admired Bond's work, and he in turn publicly defended Kane's play and talent.
 Other dramatists whom Kane particularly liked and who could be seen as influences include Samuel Beckett, Howard Barker, and Georg Büchner, whose play Woyzeck she later directed (Gate Theatre, London 1997).

 Blasted was fiercely attacked in the British press.
-Blasted was, however, praised by fellow playwrights Martin Crimp, Harold Pinter (who became a friend), Caryl Churchill, who considered it "rather a tender play".
+Blasted was, however, praised by fellow playwrights Martin Crimp, Harold Pinter (who became a friend), and Caryl Churchill, who considered it "rather a tender play".
 It was later seen to be making parallels between domestic violence and the war in Bosnia, and between emotional and physical violence.
 Kane said, "The logical conclusion of the attitude that produces an isolated rape in England is the rape camps in Bosnia and the logical conclusion to the way society expects men to behave is war."
 Blasted was produced again in 2001 at the Royal Court.
 The assistant director of this production, Joseph Hill-Gibbins, suggests that "The argument is made through form, through the shifts in styles in Blasted.
 That's how she constructs the argument, by taking this setting in an English Northern industrial town and suddenly transporting the action to a war zone."
 The critical realism that the first scene sets up is "literally blasted apart" in Scene Two.
 The critic Ken Urban says that "for Kane, hell is not metaphysical: it is hyperreal, reality magnified".